How to Make a Chinoiserie Style Lamp with Decoupage

 I didn’t find this object at a flea market.
 I found it in our garage.
 Again.

-Then last week, as I was rummaging through the garage, I found this ginger jar lamp sitting on the floor.
+As I was rummaging through the garage, I found this ginger jar lamp sitting on the floor.
 It was another one of those forgotten items that I had changed up years ago.

 You can see all the scratches from being moved around.
 I’m surprised it didn’t break from neglect.